Arkansas vs. LSU NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Arkansas and its opponents have gone over the current 59-point total in four of 10 games this season.
+- Arkansas has combined with its opponents to score more than 59 points in four of 10 games this season.

+- LSU's games have gone over 59 points in four of nine chances this season.

 - The combined points per game average of the two teams, 61.3, is 2.3 points above Saturday's over/under.